Two Irishmen charged with murder in Australia

 The victim, who has not yet been named, was found lying on the side of the road shortly after midnight on December 29th.

-Emergency services were called and he was treated at the scene before being rushed to Royal Prince Alfred Hospital where he remained in a critical condition before dying on Monday morning.
+Emergency services were called, and he was treated at the scene before being taken to Royal Prince Alfred Hospital where he remained in a critical condition before dying on Monday morning.